 In addition to relying on strong partnerships with hospitals and local/regional public health services, our courses stand out for their innovative education, the excellence of our faculty, and our complete infrastructure.

 Students actively discuss issues related to health and disease, with increasing levels of autonomy and complexity.
 Learning is accomplished through interdisciplinary and multiprofessional thematic lectures and laboratory practices.
-From the first year, students will interact with patients, families and communities, under the supervision of professors, to foster community interactions, clinical skills and attitudes.
+From the first year, students will interact with patients, families and communities, under the supervision of professors, to foster community interactions and clinical skills.

 A new look for the assessment of medical competence The medical courses at Unicesumar were uniquely created as part of the CMIRA network, a program developed by the Syrian-Lebanese Institute of São Paulo that supports medical schools and medical students in Brazil.